GerritForge/kinesis-events/src/main/resources/Documentation/Config.md

 ```

 `plugin.kinesis-events.numberOfSubscribers`
-:   The number of expected kinesis subscribers.
+:   Optional.
+The number of expected kinesis subscribers.
 This will be used to allocate
     a thread pool able to run all subscribers.
     Default: 6